JoKeyser/Code-Bayesian-Sense-of-Agency/README.md

 The intent of this repository is to provide executable Matlab code, derived from the Supplementary Source Codes of the publication:

-Legaspi, Roberto, & Toyoizumi, Toyoizumi (2019).
+Legaspi, Roberto, & Toyoizumi, Taro (2019).
 A Bayesian psychophysics model of sense of agency.
 _Nature Communications, 10(1), 4250_.
 <https://doi.org/10.1038/s41467-019-12170-0>